refinedev/refine/documentation/blog/2024-12-12-router-use-params.md

 ## Using Nested Routes with useParams

 In the case of working with nested routes in React Router, useParams can be really useful when trying to access each level’s parameters.
-For instance, given a URL of this structure: /category/:categoryId/product/:productId, you can use useParams to obtain both categoryId and productId.
+For instance, given a URL of this structure: `/category/:categoryId/product/:productId`, you can use `useParams` to obtain both `categoryId` and `productId`.

 Here is how you can do this: